mrwadams/stride-gpt/readme.md

 ## Changelog

-### Version 2.0
+### Version 0.2

-In this major update I've introduced several new features and improvements that make STRIDE GPT even more powerful and user-friendly.
+In this update I've introduced several new features and improvements that make STRIDE GPT even more powerful and user-friendly.
 Here are the key highlights of this release:

 - **Attack Tree Generation**: In addition to generating threat models, STRIDE GPT can now generate attack trees for your applications based on the provided details.
 This helps users better understand potential attack paths for their applications.
 - **Attack Tree Visualisation**: This is an experimental feature that allows users to visualise the generated attack tree directly in the app using Mermaid.js.
 This provides a more interactive experience within the STRIDE GPT interface.